SC dismisses BJP leader Shahnawaz Hussain's plea against HC order for FIR over alleged rape | Law-Order

 The top court had on August 22, 2022 stayed the operation of the high court order.

-During the earlier hearing in the matter before the apex court, Hussain's counsel had argued that the complaint was ''bogus'' and ''malicious''.
+During an earlier hearing before the apex court, Hussain's counsel had dubbed the complaint ''bogus'' and ''malicious''.

 In 2018, a Delhi-based woman had approached a lower court seeking registration of an FIR against Hussain for alleged rape, which the BJP leader has denied.